paulomoraesdev/r-recorder/README.md

 ## Browser Compatibility

-Recorder only works with **Google Chrome**!
+Record currently only works with Chrome and Chromium browsers.
 It leverages certain browser capabilities that may not be available in other browsers at the moment.

 ## Support